4 min read

 In a report from George Washington University, it was determined that it is not a resistance to change people experience, but a fear of the unknown.
 They stated, “People may resist loss of status, loss of pay, or loss of comfort, but these are not the same as resisting change.
 The belief that people do resist change causes all kinds of unproductive actions within organizations.”

 This notion that the resistance isn’t for the fact that change is happening but for the lack of clarity in what will happen was recently supported in a 2021 report for the European Journal of Business and Management.
-They found 5 reasons for resistance to change:
+They found 5 common causes of employee resistance to change:

 1. Mistrust and lack of confidence in the change initiative